kekuha1/porttoport/README.md

-Complete HTML, CSS, and JAvascript portfolio site; hosted by netlify.
+My Portfolio Site written in HTML, CSS, and JavaScript.
+This is a Single Page Web Application using Lazy Scrolling